 The Radio Control (R/C) Radio Service is a private, one-way, short distance non-voice communications service for the operation of devices at remote locations.
 Channels authorized for this service are between 72.0 – 73.0 MHz and 75.4 – 76.0 MHz.
 There also are six channels between 26.995 MHZ and 27.255 MHz that may be used to control devices.
 The R/C service is commonly used for operating devices, such as model aircraft and boats, at places distant from the operator such as model aircrafts.

 Similar services include Part 15 unlicensed radio frequency devices.

-The Radio Control (R/C) Radio Service dates back to 1955 when it was known as the Class C Citizens Radio Service.
-Frequencies in the 72-76 MHz band were added in 1966.
-It was renamed the Radio Control (R/C) Radio Service in 1976.
+The R/C Radio Service was formerly known as the Class C Citizens Radio Service.
+It was renamed the Radio Control Radio Service in 1976.

-The FCC service rules for the Radio Control (R/C) Radio Service are located in 47 C.F.R.
-Part 95.
+The FCC service rules for the R/C Radio Service are located in 47 C.F.R.
+Part 95 Subpart C.

-There are 80 Radio Control (R/C) Radio Service channels.
+There are 86 R/C Radio Service channels.
 The authorized bandwidth for any emission type transmitted by an R/C transmitter is 8 kHz.

 50 channels (72.0 – 73.0 MHz) are available for model aircraft devices.

 30 channels (75.4 – 76.0 MHz) are available for model surface craft devices.
 These devices include any small imitation of a boat, car or vehicle for carrying people or objects, except aircraft.